NikiReis/Data-Engineer/README.md

 # Banco Carrefour Data Engineer Bootcamp
-Repository intended to upload the codes challenges and note, through the path of the bootcamp
+Repository intended to upload the codes challenges and notes, through the path of the bootcamp